Ultimate Cornelius Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return can inform you if the investment is a logical use of your cash.
-You can determine the cash-on-cash return by determining your Net Operating Income (NOI) and dividing it by your cash being invested.
-The resulting percentage is your cash-on-cash return.
-When an investment is lucrative enough to repay the investment budget fast, you’ll get a high percentage.
-When you borrow part of the investment amount and spend less of your cash, you will get a higher cash-on-cash return.
+A short-term rental's cash-on-cash return can show you if the property is a practical use of your own funds.
+You can compute the cash-on-cash return by determining your Net Operating Income (NOI) and dividing it by your cash investment.
+The answer comes as a percentage.
+If a venture is profitable enough to reclaim the investment budget soon, you will get a high percentage.
+If you borrow a fraction of the investment budget and use less of your cash, you will see a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates